SonarSource-Demos/sonar-golc/README.md

   }

  ```
-This file represents the 6 supported platforms for analysis: BitBucketSRV (Bitbucket DC), BitBucket (cloud), GitHub, GitLab, Azure (Azure DevOps), and File.
+This file represents the 6 supported platforms for analysis: BitBucketSRV (Bitbucket DC), BitBucket (cloud), GitHub (Cloud and Enterprise Server), GitLab, Azure (Azure DevOps), and File.
 Depending on your platform, for example, Bitbucket DC (enter BitBucketSRV), specify the parameters:

  ```json
 "Users": "xxxxxxxxxxxxxx" : Your User login